-3 Note that many institutions, including public state institutions, may not be able to agree to licensing future improvements in the original license agreement.
-Where Licensee seeks to include improvements under the license, careful attention must be given to Licensor's tax risks (e.g., Internal Revenue Procedure Ruling 97-14 or successor IRS guidance; also consider ramifications of state tax law and Bayh Dole), potential conflict of interest issues, and policies on licensing future IP.
+4 Where Licensee seeks to include improvements under the license, careful attention must be given to Licensor's tax risks (e.g., Internal Revenue Procedure Ruling 97-14 or successor IRS guidance; also consider ramifications of state tax law and Bayh Dole), potential conflict of interest issues, and policies on licensing future IP.
 Some universities will seek to include improvements by way of subsequent amendments rather than as a matter of initial right.

-4 This term sheet contemplates a license to patents and know-how.
+5 This term sheet contemplates a license to patents and know-how.
 If Licensed Know-how is not part of the transaction, the provisions of the term sheet will need to be revised accordingly.

-5 In the event Sublicensing is permitted through only a specified number of tiers, then provide that (a) Licensor shall not unreasonably withhold consent to additional tiers of Sublicenses and (b) in any event, if any Sublicensee is a Significant Partner, the Significant Partner has the right to license through multiple tiers.
+6 In the event Sublicensing is permitted through only a specified number of tiers, then provide that (a) Licensor shall not unreasonably withhold consent to additional tiers of Sublicenses and (b) in any event, if any Sublicensee is a Significant Partner, the Significant Partner has the right to license through multiple tiers.
 "Significant Partner" means a company that has a market capitalization of at least \$1 billion (or a comparable private company).